 Everyone knows they should have a good computer backup of any important files that are on their computer in case the Hard Drive crashes or the computer is otherwise destroyed by something like a fire, flood, or hurricane.
 The problem is many people don’t even know where to start to try and create a backup of the files and folders that are important.
 Here are some tips and suggestions to help you with your computer backup.

-The easiest and most reliable way to backup your data is using an Online Backup Service that runs automatically in the background and stores your files off site.
+The easiest and most reliable way to backup your computer is using an Online Backup Service that runs automatically in the background and stores your files off-site.
 I use Backblaze Online Backup.
-An online backup that stores your files off site is important because if your home is destroyed by a natural disaster or fire your data is still safe.
+Backblaze provides Unlimited Backup for $5/month for home users.
+An online backup that stores your files off-site is important because if your home is destroyed by a natural disaster or fire your data is still safe.
 If you use a laptop and it’s stolen then your files can be recovered from the online backup.

 You can also backup your computer using another hard drive, which of course could fail at some point as it’s a mechanical device just like the hard drive in your computer.
 The rule of thumb is not if a hard drive is going to fail but when a hard drive is going to fail.
 The first thing you’ll need is an external hard drive like this Seagate External Hard Drive.
 This hard drive is small and doesn’t require a separate AC Adapter to use as it connects to your computer via a USB port and is powered from the computer.

 I hope that you incorporate at least one, if not both, of these computer backup methods into your computing habits as it will save you a lot of time, grief, and money when something goes wrong with your PC.
 Disclosure: I will receive a small affiliate fee if you choose to sign-up for Backblaze or order from Amazon through the links above.